 Which makes perfect…

-Sense to us which is why we here at IndulgeYourPet decided to write this article so that we can shed a little light on exactly what this condition is, without getting too technical so that the “average” person doesn’t lose their mind with all of the scientific mumbo jumbo.
+Sense to us, which is why we here at IndulgeYourPet decided to write this article so that we can shed a little light on exactly what this condition is without getting too technical so that the “average” person doesn’t lose their mind with all of the scientific mumbo jumbo.
+So, without further ado, let’s dive right in.

-Exocrine Pancreatic Insufficiency in Dogs Defined
+Exocrine Pancreatic Insufficiency Defined

 This causes…

-The food your pet eats to not be digested properly in the small intestine which in turn makes your pet’s body not be able to digest the food you feed them well and absorb the nutrients they need to live.
-Or to put in another way, your dog begins to starve even though he or she has plenty to eat!
+The food your pet eats is not adequately digested in the small intestine, which makes it unable to digest the food you feed it well and absorb the nutrients it needs to live.
+Or, to put it another way, your dog begins to starve even though they have plenty to eat!
+Additionally, the “insufficiency” also allows for bacterial “overgrowth” to occur, and the lining of the small intestine can begin to deteriorate, leading to many severe consequences for your dog down the line.

 Also…